letzQuiz/letzQuiz.github.io/_posts/2023-05-16-the-quizmaster-in-the-multiverse-of-madness.md

 ---
 layout: normal-quiz
-title:  "Quizmaster across the Multiverse"
+title:  "Quizmaster in the Multiverse of Madness"
 date: "2023-05-16"
 categories:
   - Questions